walakaka77/test-doc-site/parent-page-tech-adventures/child-page-4-search-engine-optimization/grandchild-page-4-backlink-checklist/backlink-checklist.markdown

 - They are ranking for no competitive keywords at all
 ![petsguide.com keyword competitiveness](../../parent-page-tech-adventures/child-page-4-search-engine-optimization/grandchild-page-4-backlink-checklist/image-petsguide-keyword-competitiveness.png)

+{: .note}
+This analysis, in my opinion, is the clearest indication that the site is not authoritative in the eyes of Google.
+If the site is not authoritative, then it's a weak backlink.

 ### Step 4: Check Whether They Are Ranking on the First Page for Most Keywords

 Evaluating the site’s ability to rank on the first page for many keywords is crucial.
 This indicates its authority and relevance in its niche, reflecting its credibility in Google's eyes.